biazhong/test/README.md

 To use a built-in procedure (e.g., GSP, KT, PASS, or FBKT), follow these steps:

 #### 1) Configuring Input Parameters
 Each procedure requires specific input parameters.
-For detailed explanations of the input parameters for each procedure, please go to the <a href="./Input Parameters.md">Input Parameters.md</a> file.
+For detailed explanations of the input parameters for each procedure, please visit the <a href="./Input Parameters.md">Input Parameters.md</a> file.

 #### 2) Uploading Required Files
 In addition to configuring parameters, users must upload two files: